yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

 Deploying your c++ processing unit requires 2 steps:

-    - Placing the processing unit declaration at the deployment folder.
+1. Placing the processing unit declaration at the deployment folder.
 The default deployment folder located at <GigaSpaces Root>\deploy folder.
 You can change this using the gsm settings.

-    - Placing the processing unit libraries at the native libraries folder.
+2. Placing the processing unit libraries at the native libraries folder.
 The default location for these located at <GigaSpaces Root>\lib\ServiceGrid\native.
 You can change this using the <GigaSpaces Root>\bin\setenv.bat/sh script.

 Here is how your processing unit deployed folder should look like:

-{% highlight java %}
+{% highlight xml %}
 <GigaSpaces Root>deploy\cppPUexample

 - META-INF